pyrmont/updates.inqk.net/src/_posts/2022/2022-03-22-weeknotes.md

 categories: ["weeknotes"]
 ---

 - The war in Ukraine drags on.
+It certainly seems like the Russians badly underestimated the Ukrainians.

 - On Saturday I collected the key for the new place and got the power, water and gas hooked up.
 It was my first time being in the apartment since it was cleaned (there hadn't been time to clean it before my inspection).
 It looks good and hopefully we're really going to enjoy living there.